 Skip to main content

-Elspeth has 30 years of experience working in the forestry sector and is a Professional member of the Institute of Chartered Foresters.
+Elspeth has more than 30 years of experience working in the forestry sector and is a member of the Institute of Chartered Foresters.
 After several years working for the Forestry Commission in north Scotland, she joined Forest Research in 1997 to help develop a programme of research into the influence of silviculture on timber quality.
 She has led a range of projects relating to the assessment and prediction of wood and timber properties of tree species grown in the UK, and to the use of timber in construction.
-Between 2014 and 2021 she worked as a lecturer at the Scottish School of Forestry, Inverness College UHI, before re-joining FR to take up her current role.
+Between 2014 and 2021 she worked as a lecturer at the Scottish School of Forestry, at UHI Inverness.
+In September 2020 she re-joined FR to lead the Tree and Wood Properties research programme, a post she held until March 2024 when she became a research fellow.

 Affiliations

-• Professional Member of the Institute for Chartered Foresters
+• Member of the Institute of Chartered Foresters

 NRS